Director of Undergraduate Studies for Economics: Bruce Hamilton

 Note: If you are a double major, SIS will not allow you to register online until you have been cleared by both departmental advisers.

-The Office of Academic Advising offers optional small group tutoring sessions.
+The Office Academic Support offers optional small group tutoring sessions.
 The purpose of the tutoring sessions is to offer an opportunity to students in the course to ask basic questions about the material in the course.
 The session tutors are undergraduate students who have taken courses in a prior year and have done well.

 If you want tutoring help in a course that does not have Learning Den tutors, check with Professor Hamilton.
 We can frequently find capable Learning Den tutors, but only if we know there is a need.